 Very Large Scale Integrated (VLSI) circuits.
 VLSI circuits having about 5000 transistors and other circuit elements with their associated circuits on a single chip made it possible to have microcomputers of the fourth generation.

-- Smaller in size and much reliable than other generations of computer.
+- Smaller in size and much more reliable than other generations of computers.

 - The heat generation was negligible.

-- No cooling system required in many cases of fourth generation computer.
+- No cooling system is required in many cases of the fourth-generation computer.

 - Portable and cheaper than the older versions.

-- Fourth generations computer were much faster than the older generations.
+- Fourth-generation computers were much faster than the older generations.

 - Graphics User Interface (GUI) technology was exploited to offer more comfort to users.
 PCs became more affordable and widespread during this period.

 - They were developed for commercial production as well.